wbailey/wbailey.github.io/source/_posts/2014-02-12-my-first-hand-experience-with-sexism.markdown

 stating that women were incapable and defending this ridiculous position.

 > "Women are incapable of making the tough decisions necessary to run a profitable company on low
-> margins." - Shit for Brains CEO of a Women's Product Retailer
+> margins." - CEO of a Women's Product Retailer

 You should know this about me.
 I don't do well around _alpha males_.
 I personally think saying you are this type of person is an inexcusable justification for being an asshole.
 I don't have time